michal-h21/make4ht/README.md

 correct_exit

 :    expected `exit code` from the command.
-The compilation will be terminted
+The compilation will be terminated
-     when the command `exit code` is different.
+     if the command `exit code` is different.

 ### Repetition